 Our independent registered public accounting firm reports directly to the Audit Committee.
-Each member of the Audit Committee has the ability to read and understand fundamental financial statements.
+Each member of the Audit Committee must have the ability to read and understand fundamental financial statements and at least one member must have past employment experience in finance or accounting, requisite professional certification in accounting or another comparable experience or background.
 The Board has determined that each member of the Audit Committee is "independent" as defined by the Nasdaq listing requirements and SEC rules.
 The Board has also determined that Mr. Werner meets the requirements of an "audit committee financial expert" as defined by SEC rules.